Ricketts expected to sign bill banning abortion method after Nebraska Legislature passes measure

 “It is a step in the right direction in the sense that when babies are aborted, this is more humane,” she said.

-But Sen. Carol Blood of Bellevue sat out the vote after saying she had serious concerns about the bill that had not been addressed.
+But Sen. Carol Blood of Bellevue sat out the vote after saying she had serious concerns that had not been addressed in the bill.

 She said LB 814 would not end dismemberment abortions because it only bans procedures done with clamps, forceps or similar instruments.
 The ban would not apply if suction is used to remove pieces of a fetus.
 The ban also would not apply if the fetus was killed before being removed, a process that Blood called equally horrific.